 LVHN offers many resources to help you prepare for the birth of your baby.
 We offer prenatal and baby-care classes led by certified instructors, and breastfeeding support groups that offer professional guidance, peer support and friendship.

-Meet our lactation team
+Our lactation team

 LVHN’s specially educated lactation consultants are internationally board certified lactation consultants (IBCLC), a designation that signifies the highest level of knowledge and skill for routine and high-risk lactation care.
 An IBCLC consultant or lactation counselor will provide education, support and guidance in the hospital and once you go home.